Examples of Amazon S3 bucket policies - Amazon Simple Storage Service

 Granting permissions to multiple accounts to upload objects or set object ACLs for public access

-The following example policy grants the s3:PutObject and s3:PutObjectAcl permissions to multiple AWS accounts and requires that any requests for these operations must include the public-read canned access control list (ACL).
-For more information, see Amazon S3 policy actions and Amazon S3 condition key examples.
+The following example policy grants the s3:PutObject and s3:PutObjectAcl permissions to multiple AWS accounts.
+Also, the example policy requires that any requests for these operations must include the public-read canned access control list (ACL).
+For more information, see Policy actions for Amazon S3 and Policy condition keys for Amazon S3.

 Warning